blackat/blackat.github.io/_posts/2018-09-15-angular-6-elements.md

 Whereas *Inputs*{: .italic-red-text} rely on the Custom Elements lifecycle hook, *Outputs*{: .italic-red-text} rely on the Custom Event API (spec).
 Both APIs are entirely separate from each other.

+**Pro Tip.** Angular Elements are self-bootstrapping, they host an _Angular Component_ inside a _Custom Element_ and their usage is not anymore tied to a specific framework.
+{: .notice--info}

 **[Dependency Injection.][telerik angular elements]** Angular Elements also let us take advantage of Angular's dependency injection.
 When we create a custom element using Angular Elements, we pass in a reference to the current module's injector.
 This injector lets us share context across multiple elements or use shared services.
-{: .notice--info}

-**[Content Projection.][telerik angular elements]** We also get content projection (transclusion) with Angular Elements, with a couple of caveats.
-Content project works correctly when the page first renders, but not with dynamic content projection yet.
-As of now, we also don't yet have support for `ContentChild` or `ContentChildren` queries.
-Content projection should get more robust over time, though, and we'll also have the ability to use slots and the shadow DOM as browser support increases.
+**[Content Projection.][telerik angular elements]** We also get content projection (transclusion) with Angular Elements, but not with dynamic content projection yet.
+Content projection we'll have the ability to use slots and the shadow DOM as browser support increases.
-{: .notice--info}

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">PR for basic Shadow DOM v1 support in Angular - should make Elements more flexible, as you can now use &lt;slot&gt; elements to do basic content projection. <a href="https://t.co/SBwNBQmwwe">https://t.co/SBwNBQmwwe</a></p>&mdash; Rob Wormald (@robwormald) <a href="https://twitter.com/robwormald/status/1013121891941269504?ref_src=twsrc%5Etfw">June 30, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-## Angular Elements: where to use
+## Angular Elements: not production ready yet

-Angular Elements project has been revealed at the AngularConnect 2017 by Rob Worlmald

-<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Here&#39;s the slides from my Angular Elements talk @ <a href="https://twitter.com/hashtag/AngularConnect?src=hash&amp;ref_src=twsrc%5Etfw">#AngularConnect</a> - <a href="https://t.co/4kuySZ9zMs">https://t.co/4kuySZ9zMs</a></p>&mdash; Rob Wormald (@robwormald) <a href="https://twitter.com/robwormald/status/928250099054120960?ref_src=twsrc%5Etfw">November 8, 2017</a></blockquote>
-<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Rob Wormald has recently defined three main areas of use for the Angular Elements during the [ng-conf 2018][where use angular elements]:

-### Elements in Apps

-- CMS embeds
-- Dynamic components
-- Server-side/hybrid rendering

-### Element Containers

-- Mini-apps
-- Micro-frontends
-- ngUpgrade
-- SharePoint

-### Resusable Widgets

-- Cross-framework compatibility
-- Material/CDK components in any environment
-- Design systems - build once, use anywhere

-**Note.** Some work has still to be done for reusable widgets.
-{: .notice--primary}

 Angular Elements is one of the Angular Labs projects where new experimental ideas are developed.
 The first release became part of Angular 6 and a  more refined version should arrive along with Angular 7.
 For the time being Angular Elements is not ready for production yet: